 Alternative popular 3D model and scene file formats are the Autodesk FBX 3D format and the Khronos Group glTF 3D format.

 Should you use the OBJ 3D file format?
 It depends on what you are using it for.

 OBJ files are easy to read and write

 The biggest strength of the OBJ file format (and its sister MAT material definition file format) is that it is text-based and very simple to understand.
-As a result of its simplicity, it is usually the first format that any 3D tool imports and exports.
+As a result, it is usually the first format that any 3D tool imports and exports.
 It is generally the only format that is supported by nearly every 3D software package.

-A strength of the OBJ file format is that it enables the storage of both position, UV and normal data that has different topology.
-This is great for high quality modeling tools, and enables complex features like accuare subdivision surfaces.
+A strength of the OBJ file format is that it enables the storage of position, UV, and normal data that has different topology.
+This is great for high-quality modeling tools and enables complex features like accurate subdivision surfaces.

-The separate position, UV and normal topologies, while they are valuable if there is a need to edit the model again, make it slower to load OBJ file data into a game engine for rendering.
-There is a need for post processing operation to unify the topologies prior to uploading it into the GPU.
+The separate position, UV, and normal topologies, while valuable if there is a need to edit the model again, make it slower to load OBJ file data into a game engine for rendering.
+There is a need for post-processing operation to unify the topologies prior to uploading it into the GPU.

 Another downside of OBJ is that it was designed in the 1980s and it hasn’t been updated since.
 As mentioned earlier, the OBJ file format was created as the native file format for the Advanced Visualizer 3D software, but this software was discontinued in the mid 1990s.
 Since then, the OBJ file format hasn’t really had direction to keep up with the times.
 There have been a few attempts to improve the OBJ format to address some of its shortcomings, but these have been implemented, at best, sporadically or not at all by the various tools that read and write OBJ files.
 This means that OBJ files should generally be viewed as an orphaned 1980s technology with no significant future ahead of it.